 digest.
 See your healthcare provider or a dietitian for the eating plan that is best

 Surgery.
 In some cases, you may need a type of surgery called a jejunostomy.
 A feeding tube

 is inserted through the skin on your abdomen into your small intestine.
 This tube

 lets nutrients go right into your small intestine instead of your stomach.
 This surgery

-is used only if your gastroparesis very severe.
+is used only if your gastroparesis is very severe.

-- Feeding by IV (intravenously), also called parenteral nutrition.
-This is when nutrients are put right into your veins.
-This is done instead of eating
+Feeding by IV (intravenously).
+This is also called parenteral nutrition.
+This is when nutrients are put right into

 Gastroparesis can cause other health problems because food moves too slowly through

 Having a hard time managing your blood sugar if you have diabetes